-Arts Impact Superintendent of Public Instruction State of Washington Signature Kyla L. Moore, Contracts Administrator Printed Name Date Title Date Who certifies that he/she is the Contractor identified herein, OR a person duly qualified and authorized to bind the Contractor so Approved as to FORM ONLY by the Assistant Attorney General
+United Ways of the Pacific Northwest Superintendent of Public Instruction State of Washington Signature Kyla L. Moore, Contracts Administrator Printed Name Date Title Date Who certifies that he/she is the Contractor identified herein, OR a person duly qualified and authorized to bind the Contractor so identified to the foregoing Agreement.
+Approved as to FORM ONLY by the Assistant Attorney General

-Attachment A Contract for Services GENERAL TERMS AND CONDITIONS,
+Attachment A Contract for Services GENERAL TERMS AND CONDITIONS